 - ‘Zombie’ snakes are being reported across the country.

-- These snakes play dead when threatened or under attack, flipping on their backs.
+- These snakes play dead when threatened or under attack: writhing, excreting a foul-smelling musk, flipping on their backs, dramatically leaving their mouths open, and throwing out their tongues.

-- The zombie-like Eastern Hognose Snake is completely harmless to humans.
+- The zombie-like eastern hognose snake is entirely harmless to humans.

 It’s that time of year again when snakes begin emerging from their winter sleep.
-But did you know that there is a ‘Zombie’ snake that’s emerging across the United States as well?
+But did you know that there is a ‘zombie’ snake emerging across the United States?
 Yes, you read that right: in the spring and throughout the summer, a real-life ‘zombie’ snake prowls the land.
 Okay, these zombie snakes don’t actually “rise from the dead,” but their incredible acting skills are pretty convincing.

-Convincing enough, in fact, that North Carolina had to issue a warning to its citizens about these snakes.
+In fact, these snakes are convincing enough that North Carolina had to issue a warning to its citizens about this species.
 The eastern hognose snake—this extraordinary zombie of the snake world—is one of the most uniquely adaptive snakes in the eastern United States.
 And it has a truly incredible defense strategy: when it feels threatened, this snake plays dead, only to suddenly ‘rise’ from the dead later and slither off as if nothing happened.

 Eastern hognose snakes live in the eastern half of the United States and southern portions of Canada.
 These snakes prefer areas with sandy soils that they can burrow in.
 They live in woodlands, grasslands, fields, river valleys, prairies, and coastal areas.